cnunciato/nunciato.org/apps/chris/src/content/words/migrating-from-lightroom-classic-to-cc.md

 <!-- ![Cheers.](s3/images/20140622-14-56-18-4.jpg) -->

----

 I'm sure I'll write more about Lightroom in general; while I'm definitely a CC convert now, I still use Classic to manage my kids' catalogs (they each have their ownthey shoot way too many pictures of absolutely nothing), and the CC software is continually evolving, which is awesome (and yes, occasionally frustrating).
-Nothing is perfect, but man, I have to sayon the whole, glitches and all, I'm still really impressed, and stoked that we've finally found system that works pretty much seamlessly for us.
+Nothing is perfect, but man, I have to say -- on the whole, glitches and all, I'm still really impressed, and stoked that we've finally found system that works pretty much seamlessly for us.